 This year, the Guernsey team had a considerable success in acting for the liquidators of CanArgo Limited in an application for directions blessing the liquidators' actions in untangling a knot of competing claims to proceed with a sale of CanArgo's assets.

 In the summer we published some guidance on the approval of liquidators' fees based on In the matter of Company X (in liquidation) GRC034.
 Company X gives some useful lessons about the importance of submitting evidence in support of applications for the approval of fees, and how the Court will approach its role in such applications.

 For most of 2020 our BVI insolvency team was headed by Michael Adkins, who many of our Guernsey clients will already know.
 This year Michael welcomed Dave Marshall onto the team in March and the team celebrated the promotion of Daisy Bovingdon to Senior Associate in September.
-In December, Michael passed the reins to the experienced hands of a new head of Dispute Resolution in the BVI: David Harby.

 This year in the BVI, as well as the Privy Council case of Chu v Lau described below, a judgment of the High Court of Justice gave some insight into the fairly rare circumstances when the Court will remove a liquidator from their role.
 Redhouse v Johnson BVIHCM 2010/0138, applied the test for removal of a liquidator to the unique facts of the case: involving the liquidator discussing the liquidation on an episode of the BBC's Panorama and a drunken confrontation in a restaurant littered with expletives.
 The liquidator was ultimately removed by the Court.